What do you think of when you hear Sales Outsourcing?

 Outsourcing is not a new trend in the market it’s been in existence since the 1950’s when companies would sell excess capacity on mainframes.
 Now companies think about outsourcing not just activities but entire departments and the processes that are associated with those departments.
 Business Process Outsourcing has become the outsourcing strategy many top companies have adopted over the past decade.

-The market for outsourced services has grown to over $414B in 2001 with an annual growth rate expected to reach 15%.
+The global business process outsourcing market size was valued at USD 232.32 billion in 2020, and is expected to grow to $435.89 billion by 2028, with a growth rate of 8.5% between 2021 – 2028, according to Grand View Research.
 Business Process Outsourcing is making up over half of all outsourcing dollars spent in the market.
 Sales Outsourcing makes up approximately 10% of the total outsourcing revenue with a 30% annual growth rate!